-Please bring your meter (or a recent meter download) and medication bottles to each visit.
+Please bring your glucose meter/CGM (or a recent meter/CGM download) and medication bottles to each visit.
 Also bring a 3-4 day log of blood sugars, insulin doses, carbohydrates and exercise.

-Here are items to review at your visit for good diabetes care:
+Here are items to review with your provider at your visit for good diabetes care:

 - Recent changes or concerns